 The Search for Happiness

-What is at the core of meaningful relationships?
-True connection.
-Social worker and researcher Brené Brown has studied connection through the lens of vulnerability, and describes her findings after years of study as the following: “After fifteen years of social work education, I was sure of one thing: Connection is why we’re here; it is what gives purpose and meaning to our lives.
-The power that connection holds in our lives was confirmed when the main concern about connection emerged as the fear of disconnection; the fear that something we’ve done or failed to do, something about who we are or where we come from, has made us unlovable and unworthy of connection.”
-For more on her important work, see her website or her numerous books on related subjects.
+Social worker and researcher Brené Brown studied connection through the lens of vulnerability for years.
+She described her findings as the following: “After fifteen years of social work education, I was sure of one thing: Connection is why we’re here; it is what gives purpose and meaning to our lives.
+The power that connection holds in our lives was confirmed when the main concern about connection emerged as the fear of disconnection; the fear that something we’ve done or failed to do, something about who we are or where we come from, has made us unlovable and unworthy of connection.” [*For more on her important work, see her website or her numerous books on related subjects.]

 Experiencing Connection in Recovery